Gatehouse Satcom Kicks Off New ESA Project: Flight Path Emulator

 • Emulate typical satcom link impairments.

-• Reduce significantly the number of test flights required to test terminals, installations, and applications.
+• Reduce significantly the number of test flights required to test terminals, installations and applications.

 • Avoid exposure on the live network.